rust-lang/this-week-in-rust/content/2015-01-26-this-week-in-rust.md

   definitions.
 * Brian Leibig [added his LALR grammar][lalr], which parses almost all the Rust files that rustc can.
-* The (oft-neglegcted) grammar from the manual was [extracted to its own file][grammar].
+* The (oft-neglected) grammar from the manual was [extracted to its own file][grammar].
 * The [`unconditional_recursion`][recur] lint detects basic
   infinite recursion scenarios that are probably not intended.